Skip to contents

 alternative

 Character.
-Direction of alternative hypothesis: "two.sided" (default), "less", or "greater".
-Note: Only applicable to t-tests, proportion tests, and correlation tests.
-Ignored for ANOVA and chi-square tests (which are inherently non-directional).
+Direction of the alternative hypothesis: "two.sided" (default), "less", or "greater".
+Ignored for "anova" and "chisq".

 alpha